-Complete your week with your favorite stand-by meals, freezer meals, one-time meals or eating out and you’re good to go!
-If you want even more ideas like this, then be sure to head on over to our post where we’ve got over 70 ways to repurpose your leftovers.
+Complete your week with your favorite stand-by meals, freezer meals, date nights, or one-time meals and you're good to go!
+If you want even more ideas like this, then be sure to head on over to our post where we've got over 70 ways to repurpose your leftovers.
 You may thank us by way of chocolate and jelly beans. 😉

 Do you have any meal planning for two tips that have really made a difference in your life?
 Let us know in the comments!

 Looking for more great ideas?

 - If you like salmon, then you have to try our favorite smoked salmon bagel!